 The core leadership team is headed up by Senior Pastor, MARK SMITH and contains the following people: HELEN SMITH (Kings, Womens’ Ministry & Pastor’s Wife!), DUKE MILLER (Associate Pastor), MORAG MILLER (Children’s Pastor) and DAVI SANTOS (Youth and Young Adults Pastor).
 For more details, see our TEAM page

-There are four trustees: Mark Smith, Helen Smith, Duke Miller & Yasmin Ocansey.
+There are five trustees: Mark Smith, Helen Smith, Duke Miller, Glenn Rogers & Rebecca Hickman.

 The Church is a recognised charity in Scotland, registered with the Office of the Scottish Charity Regulator – Charity Number: SC019962 and is in process of converting to a Scottish Charitable Incorporated Organisation (SCIO) with the title, ‘The River of Life Church (Dumfries)”, Charity Number: SC049246.